jasperkempf/DIY-Synth-DaisySeed-and-PlugData/chapter-04/04-4-json-file.md

 # 04.4 - JSON File

+## 💿 JSON
-A JSON-File (Javascript object notation) is a text-based code-file to store and transmit data.
-It is relatively simple and easy to read.
-We will use it, to tell the Daisy Seed, which Inputs and Outputs – which we configured in our Plug Data Patch – correspond to which pins of the microcontroller.
-The JSON-File will function as the connection between hardware and software and is crucial for our Instrument to work properly.
+A JSON-File (Javascript object notation) is a **text-based code-file to store and transmit data.** It is relatively simple and easy to read.
+We will use it, to tell the Daisy Seed, **which Inputs and Outputs** – which we configured in our Plug Data Patch – **correspond to which pins of the microcontroller**.
+The JSON-File will function as the **connection between hardware and software** and is crucial for our Instrument to work properly.

 We will configure all used potentiometers, switches, leds as well as the number of our audio-channels and the MIDI-functionalities in this file.
 To upload it to our Daisy, we can select the file in the compile-window inside Plug Data when flashing our patch.

-This is what a simple JSON-File could look like to configure one potentiometer, MIDI and stereo-audio.
+👩‍💻This is what a simple JSON-File could look like configuring **a single potentiometer, MIDI-input and stereo-audio.**

 ```
 {